If you are trying to save money, reducing your electric bill can be a huge help.

-2. Unplug electronics when you are done with them
+2. Unplug electronics when done

-For instance, if you use a blender to make a shake in the morning, consider unplugging until you need to use it again.
+For instance, if you use a blender to make a shake in the morning, consider unplugging it until you need to use it again.

-4. Make sure that all of your doors are sealed
+4. Seal all of your doors

 5. Install a programmable thermostat

 Most programmable thermostats will let you set the temperature for the mornings, afternoons, and evenings so you don’t have to mess with it again.

 6. Shop around for a better price

 7. Don’t leave the door open

 If you haven’t, it basically means that you are spending money to heat the outdoors which we all know is a waste of money.

-8. Turn your computer off when you are done
+8. Turn your computer off

 If you use it for work throughout the day, then sleep mode is probably the most effective setting for you.

-9. Buy a battery operated alarm clock
+9. Buy a battery-operated alarm clock